 For the second objective, we obtained data from HUD on the amount of CoC program funds grantees spent on supportive services with funds awarded during fiscal years 2018-2020.
 We also downloaded a national summary of data on CoC program performance in fiscal years 2015-2022 from HUD's website.
-Additionally, we obtained data from HHS on the number of individuals provided services by the CSBG and PATH programs in fiscal years 2018-2022.5 We also downloaded summary data tables for the Health Center Program on the number of individuals provided services during calendar years 2018-2022 from HHS's Health Resources and Services Administration website.
+Additionally, we obtained data from HHS on the number of individuals provided services by the CSBG and PATH programs in fiscal years 2018-2022.5 We also downloaded summary data tables for the Health Center Program on the number of individuals provided services and quality of care measures for the services during calendar years 2018-2022 from HHS's Health Resources and Services Administration website.